deeenes/bioinfo-tools/README.md

 * http://colororacle.org/ - Tool for checking color blind readability of figure colors
 * https://personal.sron.nl/~pault/ - Guide for color blind safe palettes.
 Especially see the tech notes: https://personal.sron.nl/~pault/colourschemes.pdf

 ## Graphs (networks)
-* http://igraph.org/ - Powerful graph analysis package with full featured Python interface and great visualization module.
+* http://igraph.org/ - Powerful graph analysis package with full featured R and Python interface and great visualization module.
+* http://www.data-imaginist.com/2017/Announcing-ggraph/ - A really great new module for graph visualization with R ggplot2.
+It works together with igraph: you can use igraph graphs and layouts seemlessly.
+* http://sachaepskamp.com/qgraph - Another super R module for graph analysis.
+It extends igraph with additional layouts and methods, and they work together very well.
 * https://graph-tool.skewed.de/ - A high-performance graph library with Python interface.
 * https://networkx.github.io/ - A network analysis module written purely in Python, recently with more features and better visualization.
 * https://pygraphviz.github.io/ - Python interface for [graphviz](http://www.graphviz.org/), the graph visualization library known from its greate layout algorithms.